ysard/escapy/README.md

 - [x] **Enhanced reliability thanks to testing (~100%)**

-    EscaPy is an implementation of a standard made up of over 600 pages.
+    EscaPy is an implementation of a standard made up of over 600 pages covered by almost 300 tests.

     A coverage rate close to 100% eliminates most of the erratic behavior that a non-rigorously tested application can produce.